chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

 Now I use one single Kibana page and have created a filter for each of the following:

-"type: <project-name>" (for each of the service) "tags: <log-type>" (for each of the log types)
+"type: <service-name>" (for each of the service) "tags: <log-type>" (for each of the log types)

-Then in the Kibana UI I can quickly switch on and off the project and log type I want to look at.
+Then in the Kibana UI I can quickly switch on and off the service and log type I want to look at.
 This means just keeping one tab open and having the flexibility to get what I want fast.